thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/esp/thingsboard-send-rpc-to-device-block.md

  %}

 You can manually change state of the led and change mode between continuous lightning and blinking.
-In order to do this you can use the following parts of our dashboard:
+To do this, you can use the following parts of our dashboard:

 {% include images-gallery.liquid showListImageTitles="true" imageCollection=changeStateAndMode %}